What are cultural values? Cultural competence

 23. Comprehensive regional programs for the conservation and use of cultural and natural heritage.
 M., 1994.

 24. Mikhailova N.V.
-State-legal protection of the historical and cultural heritage of Russia in the second half of the XX century.
+State-legal protection of the historical and cultural heritage of Russia in the second half of the 20th century.
 M., 2001.

 25. Mikhailova N.V.
 Historical and cultural heritage of Russia: problems of protection.
 M., 1999.

-26. Protection and use of cultural monuments: a collection of normative acts and regulations.
+26. Protection and use of cultural monuments: collection of normative acts and regulations.
 M., 2004.

 27. Polyakova M.A.
 Protection of the cultural heritage of Russia.
 M., 2005.